 It's human nature to introduce yourself by name when you first meet someone, but in an interview intake, you also want to state the person you're there to see and the time you're meeting.
 A typical receptionist is probably multi-tasking at all times; it's very hopeful to be clear and concise.
 If you appear frazzled upon arrival and unsure of the person you're meeting with, reception may assume that you aren't very organized or that interested in meeting the hiring manager.

 Before you walk through reception, put your phone on vibrate and keep it out of sight.
 Even if front desk is on a call or assisting someone else, resist the urge to scroll.
 It can appear dismissive or rude to be staring at your phone while interacting with someone-- even if you're waiting to be recognized.

 Because you're phone is put away, you have the opportunity to pick up any corporate literature or magazines the company may display.
 Not only does this show interest, it will also help you bide your time.
-However, don't leave the area untidy.
-Marnie Pertsinidis, an Account Manager with Procom says, "Don't make a mess of the magazines, so the receptionist doesn't have to tidy up after them."
+However, don't leave the area untidy, as the receptionist doesn't have to tidy up after them.

 If the hiring manager is running late, don't make disparaging remarks to the receptionist-- even as a joke.
 It will be considered rude and you won't come across very likable.